 by Guest on May 3, 2012

 When selecting a tree to be added to your home landscape you should consider a few things before you buy.
 It is very crucial to consider the characteristics of the planting site and the condition of the plant that you want to purchase.
-Proper selection of a tree can save you lots work, time and money by making the right decisions from the start.
+Proper selection of a tree can save you lots of work, time, and money by making the right decisions from the start.

 Once you have considered all of the things I have just discussed, you can now make the final decision as to what tree you want to plant.
 I would suggest buying a book on ornamental shade trees for full descriptions of the plants you have in mind.
-Once you have your mind set on a few different ideas you can make your trip to the local garden center to seek these plants out.
+Once you have your mind set on a few different ideas, you can make your trip to the local garden center to seek these plants out.

 Most garden centers offer both balled and burlapped and containerized plants.
 Both have their advantages and disadvantages.
 Balled and burlapped plants have good root structure and have fewer problems with girdling roots which will cause serious problems to the tree years down the road.
 A disadvantage to balled and burlapped plants is that some of the root systems are lost when they are dug from the soil that they were growing in which causes stress to the plant.
 Also balled and burlapped plants tend to be very heavy and sometimes they can be messy.
 Containerized plants are easier and cleaner to handle.
 But the downfall to containerized plants is that they get root bound and in some cases create girdling roots.
 I would suggest buying smaller plants in containers and larger trees in burlap because of this problem.